andySigler/nodela/README.md

 Nodela was developed for PCB fabrication using the Roland-Modela.
 It is a browser-based interface for quickly sending PCB designs and toolpaths from an Eagle .brd file to the milling machine.

+####Software Features
+ - Node.js script
- - Node.js script writes files to Roland drivers
+ 	- Creates final file and writes to Roland drivers
- - Load your your Eagle .brd file by dragging into the browser
+ - Drag .brd Eagle file into interface to parse the gerber
- - Interface recognizes
- 	- Wires (pre-designed toolpaths)
+ 	- Recognizes Wires (pre-designed toolpaths)
- 	- Holes
+ 	- Recognizes Holes
- 	- Vias
+ 	- Recognizes Vias
+ - Jog the Roland's head to select the cut's origin

 This version must be run on a Window's PC, with the Roland-Modela drivers already installed.
 Using the Modela without any drivers requires further research.
 Please contact me if you have any helpful information on this.